zhennongchen/CMR_MC_SR_End2End/README.md

-# An end-to-end deep learning solution to perform motion correction and super-resolution concurrently in CMR SAX slices
+# An end-to-end deep learning solution to perform motion correction (MC) and super-resolution (SR) concurrently in CMR SAX slices
 **Author: Zhennong Chen, PhD**<br />

 This is the GitHub repo for the paper: <br />